smiths/swhs/Program/README.md

 To find the complete implementation in C, go to the CCode folder.

 To find the Python implementation, go to the Python folder.

-The Python implementation is currently a work in progress.
+The DifferencesPythonC file contains notes on the differences between the C and Python implementations.